 These types of articles/promotional material on HANA are all too familiar.
-The information in them is completely unreliable.
+The information in them is entirely unreliable.
 They are designed to get prospects bubbly and to reach out to them.
-This misinform the reader and give the reader nothing in return for their attention.
-They are published by Accenture/IBM/Capgemini/Infosys…(fill in the blank) all of whom have shown a willingness to make any statement that they think will increase their revenues.
+This misinforms the reader and gives the reader nothing in return for their attention.
+They are published by Accenture/IBM/Capgemini/Infosys…(fill in the blank), all of whom have shown a willingness to make any statement that they think will increase their revenues.
 None of them have any independence from SAP.

 Believing them increases the risk of software implementation.

 What is possibly most interesting is that many of the supposed improvements that are listed in these types of articles are not improvements that can be traced back to HANA.